 Hal S. Scott Testifies Before U.S. Senate Subcommittee on Securities, Insurance, and Investment at hearing on “High Frequency Trading’s Impact on The Economy”June 18, 2014

 On June 18, 2014, at 10amET, Prof. Hal S. Scott provided testimony on high frequency trading before the Subcommittee on Securities, Insurance, and Investment of the US Senate Committee on Banking, Housing, and Urban Affairs.
 Scott is the Nomura Professor and Director of the Program on International Financial Systems at

-Cambridge, Mass., October 21, 2013 — The Committee on Capital Markets Regulation today submitted a multi-agency comment letter to the Federal Reserve, FDIC, and the Office of the Comptroller of the Currency critiquing the proposed rule to increase the leverage ratios applicable to large U.S. bank holding companies and their insured depository institution subsidiaries.
+Cambridge, Mass., June 12, 2014 – The Committee on Capital Markets Regulation today submitted a letter to the Federal Reserve, FDIC and Office of the Comptroller of the Currency critiquing their Proposed Rule to the Supplementary Leverage Ratio.
+The CCMR had previously also commented on leverage ratios here in October 2013.

 CAMBRIDGE, Mass., May 17, 2014—As part of the Financial Stability Oversight Council’s ongoing assessment of risks to U.S. financial stability, it will host a conference on May 19, 2014 on whether asset management companies should be designated as systemically important institutions (SIFIs).
 In advance of this meeting, the Committee